-It is important for both optimal machine performance and long lasting belt life that belts are correctly tensioned at all times.
+It is important for both optimal machine performance and long lasting belt life that the belts are correctly tensioned at all times.
 Tension is correct when a force of 10 kg exerted on the belts at their mid-point between the upper and lower pulleys deviates the belts by 15mm.
-If the belts require tensioning follow the procedure stated below.

-After an initial first 2 hours of work check belt tension and taper locks (indicated 1 & 2 in the photo below right) - tighten if required.
-Torque setting for Taper Locks = 45Nm.
+After an initial first 2 hours of work check belt tension and taper locks (indicated 1 & 2 in the photo opposite) and tighten if required.
+Taper lock torque setting = 45Nm